AP24012624650197.jpg

 According to the FBI, crypto scammers stole more than $5.6 billion from Americans online last year.

-According to the May court order, investigators in Massachusetts were able to seize a total of $269,000 from SpireBit’s crypto wallet, most of which is being distributed to four victims in the state.
+Investigators in Massachusetts were able to seize a total of $269,000 from SpireBit’s crypto wallet, most of which is being distributed to four victims in the state, court documents show.

 Another SpireBit victim profiled by NPR, Naum Lantsman, 75, of Los Angeles, lost his life savings of $340,000 that he earned over decades as a small business owner.
 His family reported the theft to the California Attorney General’s Office, but a formal investigation was never initiated.